 Once you reach the interview stages, odds are you have the aptitude for the role; it’s now about assessing your stamina and readiness for the lifestyle that comes with management consulting.
 A management consultant at Capco told us: “As a new consultant it’s highly like you will be placed in demanding situations that are ambiguous, with difficult stakeholders, so prepare a compelling and objective case as to why you are suited to this kind of work, and where you have delivered in these conditions before.”

 Trust the process, but don’t rely on it

-The major management consulting firms are recruiting powerhouses, so once you start interviewing you won’t fall through the cracks.
-However, that doesn’t mean you won’t make mistakes and you need to be one step ahead of the curve in case they do happen.
+The major management consulting firms are recruiting powerhouses, so once you start interviewing it’s unlikely you’ll fall through the cracks.
+However, you need to be one step ahead of the curve in case they do happen.

-For example, my recruiter emailed me information for a webinar to help me prepare for my case-study interview.
+One consultant at Accenture told us: “My recruiter emailed me information for a webinar to help me prepare for my case-study interview.
 However, he sent the email after the webinar had already happened!
-I avoided panic because I had started prepping well before the last-minute email.
-I may or may not have gone down a long, dark hole of mock case videos on YouTube.
+Luckily I had started prepping well before the last-minute email.
+Had I not, I may or may not have gone down a long, dark hole of mock case videos on YouTube.”

-Don't be afraid to ask for a later start date
+Don’t be afraid to negotiate on your start date